 The only time you do not need to purchase a Resort Entry pass is if you’re driving straight through Hotham, from Harrietville to Dinner Plain or Omeo without stopping.

-Organize your resort entry online HERE.
+Organise your resort entry online HERE.

 There are a few different car park options available, depending on how long you’re staying on the mountain.